FarronF/limerick-council-meetings/meetings/2023/04/17-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of the Metropolitan District of Limerick - 20th March 2023.md

 consideration the lead in time for the delivery of equipment.

-The Members welcomed the response received and looked forward to the completion of the--- 9
+The Members welcomed the response received and looked forward to the completion of the
+---
+9

 upgrade works at the Peoples Park in the coming months.